techmyth/techmyth.github.io/content/posts/homelab-ad-doc-using-asbuiltreport.en.md

 {{< embed-pdf url=`./img/Sample-Microsoft-AD-As-Built-Report.pdf` >}}

-Additionally I include several examples of how to invoke the documentation report.
+Additionally, I include several examples of how to invoke the documentation report.

 ```text
 # Generate a Microsoft Active Directory As Built Report for Domain Controller Server 'admin-dc-01v.contoso.local' using specified credentials.
 Export report to HTML & DOCX formats.
 Use default report style.
 Append timestamp to report filename.
 Save reports to 'C:\Users\Jon\Documents'